solislemuslab/minaa/README.md

 ### Required Arguments (ordered)

-1. G; A network to align.
+1. G; a network to align.
-2. H; A network to align.
+2. H; a network to align.

 - Require:
   - The networks are represented by adjacency matrices in CSV format, with labels in both the first column and row.
   - The CSV delimiter must be one of {comma, semicolon, space, tab}, and will be detected automatically.
+  - |G| is lesser or equal to |H|.
+- Notes:
   - Any nonzero entry is considered an edge.
-  - |G| is lesser or equal to |H|.

 ### Optional Arguments (unordered)

 #### Common

-- **-B=**: The path to the biological cost matrix file.
+- **-B=**: the path to the biological cost matrix file.
-  - Require: CSV adjacency matrix where the first column consists of the labels of G, and first row consists of the labels of H.
+  - Require: CSV adjacency matrix where the first column consists of the labels of G, in order, and first row consists of the labels of H, in order.
   - Default: the algorithm will run using only topological calculations.
+  - Notes:
+    - The input matrix is normalized by MiNAA such that all entries are in range [0, 1].
+    - The input is assumed to be a cost matrix.
+If it is a similarity matrix, use the **-s** option detailed below.
 - **-a=**: alpha; the GDV-edge weight balancer.
   - Require: a real number in range [0, 1].
   - Default: 1 (100% GDV data).